guptasarthak328/hackrfsdr_sweep_pi/README.md

 #### Running File on Boot
 Follow this tutorial for rc.local: https://www.makeuseof.com/how-to-run-a-raspberry-pi-program-script-at-startup/

 One limitation of starting this script on boot is the lack of flexibility to change the Center Frequency and Sample Rate.
-You will have to ssh into the pi to edit the center frequency and sample rate.
+You will have to ssh into the pi to customise the center frequency and sample rate.
+To terminate the script remove it from rc.local and reboot the Raspberry Pi.

 ## Documentation

 ### Testing Libraries
-#### HackRF
+#### HackRF SDR

 To ensure that HackRF SDR is working, plug it in and run:
 ```bash